manik-sethi/n8ndemo/README.md

 3. How will you balance the gameplay to be enjoyable for both casual and experienced players?
 4. Will you include multiplayer features, allowing players to cook and interact with others online?

-Feel free to elaborate on your ideas or provide more context, and I'll be happy to help!
+Feel free to elaborate on your ideas or provide more context, and I\'ll be happy to help!

+## Lebron James Quote

+"I like to be around people that\'s on the same mission as me."